Waterworks Faucets Review & Rating Updated: May 1, 2026

 Waterworks ran into considerable financial trouble during the Great Recession of 2007-2010 and filed for voluntary Chapter 11 reorganization in bankruptcy.

 The new owners guided the company out of the recession and back to profitability.
-It was then acquired by Restoration Hardware, Inc. in 2016.
-The deal was estimated by some to be worth $117 million USD ($150 million CAD).
+It was then acquired by RH, Inc. in 2016 in a deal estimated by some to be worth $117 million USD ($150 million CAD).

-Restoration Hardware, a company that started out as a source of vintage decorative hardware, has morphed into an upscale home decor retailer that sells its own line of luxury faucets made by BrassTech, Inc., a Masco company.
+It has now morphed into an upscale home decor retailer that sells its own line of luxury faucets made by BrassTech, Inc. (a Masco company).

 It sells through authorized showrooms in the U.S. and U.K. where trained designers can help buyers create a coordinated Waterworks suite for a bathroom, kitchen, or bar.

-If a buyer lives in a part of the world that does not have a showroom, the company will sell direct but prefers to work with a decorator.
+If a buyer lives in a part of the world that does not have a showroom, the company will sell directly but prefers to work with a studio.

-Most design is internal, and most faucet designs are distinctive and striking, many with a distinctively French flair.
-Hoever, a few are surprisingly pedestrian, not unlike the styles found in almost any mid-priced faucet line, but only a few and far fewer than in past years.
+Without question, many of the company's faucet designs are striking, many with a distinctively French flair.
+However, a few are surprisingly pedestrian, not unlike the styles found in almost any mid-priced faucet line, but only a few and far fewer than in past years.

 The collections are getting more interesting and more creative year by year.